redlynxlabs/code-terraform-docs/README.md

 And the one doctrine that explains every API in the game: **branch on `result.status`, never on `result.message`**.
 See [Command Results](Start%20Here/Command%20Results.md).

-## House rules

-Conventions the whole vault follows, useful if you extend it:

-- One page per machine and per type.
-Frontmatter `aliases` carry component ids (`o2gen_1`) and API type names (`NavModule`), so links resolve the same way scripts read.
-- `SELF ONLY` methods are flagged in their headings: they only run on that machine's own script slot.
-- Outcome tables enumerate every documented `.status` code.
-Messages are never load-bearing.
-- Tables over prose for anything enumerable.
-No em dashes, anywhere.
-- A commit should leave the checker at zero: every `[[link]]` resolves against filenames plus aliases.

 ## Rebuilding for a newer game build

 The vault is regenerated from the player-documentation PDF the game exports (text extraction, page rewrite, link check).
 The PDF itself is deliberately not in this repo; it belongs to the game's developers.
 To update: drop the new export next to the vault, rewrite what changed, bump the build number here and on `Home.md`, and keep broken links at zero.